caiks/WBOT02/README.md

 }
 ```

 Screenshots from *model* 10 are included in the discussion of [interactive browsing](#model010), above.
-TODO None of them look like mirror frames.
+The *slices* do not yet seem to capture features.
+The examples are only related by their areas of light and dark.

+10,11,12,13 differ in their scales but all have similar growth rates, means and std devs, so clearly smaller models are fairly scale invariant - possibly because common foreground features are at various distances, but more likely is that smaller models are still distinguishing between various distributions of light and dark, mainly with a lighter centre

+14 is the same as 12 but with a higher threshold, however we see the growth rate decline slightly.

+generate_contour closely related to scanning.
+Show the 10-13 maps for Sam and perhaps alarm clock.
+Model 13 contour maps finally show outlines of objects such as mirror.
+So we proceed with this scale in different modes.
+TODO

 Model 34 onwards - TODO